Buyer’s Guide to Sunglass Lens Types

 UV Protection

 When it comes to sunglasses, UV protection is essential.
 UV-blocking lenses are designed to shield the eyes from harmful UVA and UVB rays, which can cause long-term issues like cataracts, vision loss, and even eyelid skin damage.
-Be sure to highlight any products labeled "100% UVA and UVB protection" for customers prioritizing eye health.

 Polarized Lenses